Increase your chances of conception with IUI

 The success IUI treatment is strongly influenced by the age of a woman (the aging of the egg supply decreases the pregnancy rate and the risk of spontaneous abortion increases with age).
 For couples with the explained infertility, intrauterine insemination can improve the chances of pregnancy especially when combined with superovulation treatment.

 The success rate of IUI/Artificial insemination depends on the woman’s age, the age of the spouse/donor, underlying infertility issues, sperm quality, and whether fertility medications are used (i.e., ovulation induction).
 Artificial insemination should be done during the most fertile period of the cycle, just before or during ovulation.
 Fertility medications can be used to increase ovulation and thus improve the chances of pregnancy.

 In general, the success rates of artificial insemination are lower than those of in vitro fertilization (IVF).
 The success rates of IUI after one cycle are as follows:

-- Women under 35 have a 10-20 percent chance of becoming pregnant.
+- Women under 35 have a 10-20 % chance of becoming pregnant.

-- Women between 35 and 40 have a 10 percent chance.
+- Women between 35 and 40 have a 10 % chance.

-- Women over 40 have a 2-5 percent chance.
+- Women over 40 have a 2-5 % chance.

-If the man does not have sperm, has few or is of poor quality, intrauterine insemination can slightly improve the chances (up to 10%) of the woman getting pregnant.
+If the male partner has low sperm counts or it is poor quality, intrauterine insemination can slightly improve the chances of pregnancy(up to 10%).